 To help you identify the most appropriate post-16 specialist provider, the Government has compiled a list of educational establishments: List of approved special institutions .

-For further information about any of the providers on the list, contact: SEND support.
+For more about providers on the list, contact: SEND support .